Improving outcomes for people with opioid use disorder

 - Decrease in readmissions to inpatient facilities by 12% within 30 days compared to traditional withdrawal management

-- the average number of behavioral health ED visits, inpatient days, and withdrawal management episodes by 54%, 39.7%, and 55.8% respectively, in the 90 days following discharge for participants who remained MOUD adherent
+- Decrease in the average number of behavioral health ED visits, inpatient days, and withdrawal management episodes by 54%, 39.7%, and 55.8% respectively, in the 90 days following discharge for participants who remained MOUD adherent

 - Reduction in overdoses by 74% for individuals who remained MOUD adherent for 90 days following discharge